pgs17/Bank_Web/frontend/Readme.md

  # BANK APP
-A simple TodoList app built using React JS, Tailwind CSS .
+A simple Bank App app built using React JS, Tailwind CSS .

 ## Technologies used
 * React JS - A JavaScript library for building user interfaces